 The definition of undesirable results is based on MGA sentiment that groundwater levels in the Basin should be managed to support all existing and/or proposed overlying land uses and environmental water user's beneficial needs.
-Using the criteria of monthly average groundwater levels adequately monitors and identifies seasonal low groundwater elevations that could be much lower than average annual groundwater levels as a water supply without supplemental supplies, these increased demands might lower groundwater to undesirable levels.
+Using the criteria of monthly average groundwater levels adequately monitors and identifies seasonal low groundwater elevations that could be much lower than average annual groundwater levels

+The possible causes of undesirable chronic lowering of groundwater level results are:

+- a significant change in Basin pumping distribution and volumes, or - a significant reduction in natural recharge as a result of climate change.

+If the location and volumes of groundwater pumping change as a result of unforeseen rural residential, agricultural, and urban growth that depend on groundwater as a water supply without supplemental supplies, these increased demands might lower groundwater to undesirable levels.
 Reduction in recharge or changes in rainfall patterns could also lead to more prolonged periods of lowered groundwater levels than have occurred historically.

-The possible causes of undesirable chronic lowering of groundwater level results are significant changes in Basin pumping distribution and volumes or a significant reduction in natural recharge as a result of climate change.
-If the location and volumes of groundwater pumping change as a result of unforeseen rural residential, agricultural and urban growth that depend on groundwater